SovereignEdgeEU-COGNIT/use-case-3-home-energy-management/README.md

 Returns tuple of variables representing:
 - configuration of temperature per room in °C,
-- configuration of energy storage (charging and discharging power limits [percent of nominal power] in %, mode of operating),
+- configuration of energy storage (charging and discharging power limits [percent of nominal power], mode of operating),
+- configuration of EV battery (charging and discharging power limits [percent of nominal power], mode),
 - predicted temperature per room in °C,
 - predicted charge level of energy storage in %,
+- predicted charge level of EV battery in %,
 - predicted energy needed from power grid in kWh.

 Simple example of usage of decision algorithm is in `example.py`.